open-telemetry/opentelemetry-specification/specification/trace/api.md

 when creating the `TracerProvider`, or rely on external configuration, e.g. when using the provider pattern.

-Normally the `TracerProvider` is expected to be accessed as a singleton, i.e., the API SHOULD provide a global default `TracerProvider`.
+Normally, the `TracerProvider` is expected to be accessed as a singleton, i.e., the API SHOULD provide a global default `TracerProvider`.
 However, there may be cases where more than one `TracerProvider` is required: see [below](#multi-tracerprovider).